 *I gotta preface this.
 I’ve been sitting on my posts for the past few weeks because I don’t at all want to contribute to a “business as usual” vibe and be all “yay for my house!” while children sit in detention centers alone in fear and their asylum seeking parents live out a nightmare.
 It’s one thing when human rights violations are happening on the other side of the world, but when they occur inside your nation AND ON YOUR BEHALF, it’s a whole new level of sickening.
 These families, not our house projects, are the ones constantly on my mind.
 Many hours of the past weeks have been spent reading, learning, thinking, praying, giving, and acting.
 If you have intentionally zoned out from the news and retreated to your bubble, I get it.
 This stuff is heartbreaking and it’s easier to go about our life and let the people in charge handle it.
 Except, the people in charge aren’t handling it.
 This is a disaster at every turn.
 Here’s the latest in a nutshell.
 Although a judge has ordered that children be reunited with their parents, very few have.
 They are spread out all over the country.
 And organizations on the ground report staggering numbers missing parents.
 And even when children have been able to communicate with a parent, this is what separation sound like.
 This is what reunification looks like.
 I can’t read/hear/see any of this without imagining my own children, who could easily be in this situation if fate would have landed us in other lands.
 And I know what I’d want the people of privilege and freedom and voice to do.
 Citizens, humans, we need to get these kids reunited NOW.
 I urge you to speak up, to donate (we gave to Together Rising, but many other worthy organizations here), and to demand just immigration policies for our nation and for the world.
 I don’t have a huge platform but a good handful of you show up here every time I post (thank you!).
 Today, I would much rather you click on through, educate yourself, and snap to action than read about my inconsequential front yard project.
 Our family is not business as usual and I hope yours isn’t either. xoxo Jenny

 Landscaping the front yard was our big summer/fall project last year and it was mostly finished by the end of the year.
 I actually photographed it last December but it happened to be the week of those horrible fires and the light was just too apocalyptic and sad to share.
 Then Spring showed up with 26 million weeds which took me, our resident weed puller, a few months to sort out.
 But I’m here now, only 6 months late!
-I haven’t shared much of this massive project yet, so I might get a little lengthy as I cover some ground…ha.
-(And please excuse our house’s pathetic exterior state, we desperately need to paint it but WHEN?!)
+I haven’t shared much of this massive project yet, so I might get a little lengthy as I cover some ground.
 Much like our backyard landscaping, I’m really really proud of this DIY project because plants and yard stuff is not something either of us are naturally drawn to.
 But we did it 100% ourselves and saved a ton of money.
 I have a plant list and budget breakdown at the end, if you are curious.

 When the time came to tackle the front, we knew we needed some sort of wall along the top of our slope to delineate each section and offer more usable, flat square footage above (you can see the gentlest part of the drop off above).
 The border wall was born.
 We added a swoop of flexible composite edging on our driveway side to finish the rock/mulch separation where there is an awkward elevation change but we still needed definition.